-Tamarind Institute is undertaking a series of collaborations with three New Mexico artists, who all live and work within a 66-mile radius of the workshop, with the purpose of bringing individuals who are relatively new to collaborative printmaking to work with Tamarind’s highly skilled printers.
-Each of the three artists identified below represents a unique response to New Mexico history, landscape, and culture.
+Tamarind Institute presents a documentary highlighting a series of collaborations with three New Mexico artists, who all live and work within a 66-mile radius of the workshop.
+Each artist, Nina Elder, Tom Miller, and Judy Tuwaletstiwa, represent a unique response to New Mexico history, landscape, and culture.

 This project is sponsored by The University of New Mexico Center for Regional Studies.